Relational Quadrilateralland. I. The Classical Theory: Key 8 : Notions of uniformity for quadrilateralland

-In this quadrilateralland case, there are then 3 squares in each hemi-$\mathbb{CP}^2$ as opposed to the single equilateral triangle in each hemisphere of triangleland; these are particularly uniform configurations.
-This reflects the presence of a further 3-fold symmetry in quadrilateralland; choosing to use indistinguishable particles then quotients this out.
+Notions of uniformity are of classical and quantum cosmological significance due to the commonly-held stance that the very early universe/initial state was very highly uniform.
+Some particularly uniform configurations are, for quadrilateralland, three squares per hemi-$\mathbb{CP}^2$ of orientation in analogy to the single equilateral triangle per hemisphere of orientation of triangleland.
+This reflects the presence of a further threefold symmetry in quadrilateralland; in this case, choosing to use indistinguishable particles quotients this out.
+As explained in detail in \cite{+tri}, the nontrivial democratic invariant demo(3) for triangleland is the mass-weighted area of the triangle per unit moment of inertia.
+In analogy, for quadrilateralland the nontrivial democratic invariant demo(4), is proportional to the square root of the sum of the mass-weighted areas of the coarse-graining triangles/rhombi in Fig \ref{FigX}g).

-As explained in detail in \cite{+tri}, the nontrivial democratic invariant demo(3) for triangleland is the mass-weighted area of the triangle per unit moment of inertia, and that for quadrilateralland, demo(4), is proportional to the square root of the sum of the mass-weighted areas of the coarse-graining triangles/rhombi in Fig 8.
-Now, extremizing demo(3) invariant picks out the two labelled equilateral triangles, which is uniform in a very strong sense; on the other hand, extremizing demo(4) does pick out the six labelled squares, but nonuniquely -- one gets one extremal curve per hemi-$\mathbb{CP}^2$.
-Now, the present paper's choices of coordinate systems furthermore clarify the interpretation to be given to these two extremal curves.
-In $\{N^i$, aniso($i$)\} coordinates, this is given by aniso(1) = 0 = aniso(2) and $\left| \mbox{aniso(3)}\right|$ = 1, i.e. (1)-isosceles, (2)-isosceles and maximally (3)-right or (3)-left i.e. (3)-collinear, with $N_3$ = 1/2 and $N_1$, $N_2$ varying (but such that the on-$\mathbb{S}^5$ condition $N_1 + N_2 + N_3 = 1$ holds).
-On the other hand, in Gibbons--Pope type coordinates, the uniformity condition is $\phi = 0$, $\psi = 4\pi$, $\chi = \pi/4$ and $\beta$ free, i.e., in the H-coordinates case, freedom in the contents inhomogeneity i.e. size of subsystem 1 relative to the size of subsystem 2.
+Triangleland's area Dragt coordinate = demo(3) can be used as a measure of uniformity \cite{QShape}, its modulus running from maximal value at the most uniform configuration (the equilateral triangle) to minimal value for the collinear configurations.
+Quadrilateralland's square root of sums of squares of constituent subsystems' areas demo(4) likewise gives a quantifier of uniformity for model-universe configurations.
+Its minimal value likewise picks out quadrilateralland's collinear configurations, but extremizing demo(4) does not uniquely pick out the six labelled squares -- one gets one extremal curve per hemi-$\mathbb{CP}^2$, each containing three labelled squares.
+The present paper's choices of coordinate systems clarify the interpretation to be given to these two extremal curves.
+In $\{N^i$, aniso($i$)\} coordinates, these are given by aniso(1) = 0 = aniso(2) and $\left| \mbox{aniso(3)}\right|$ = 1, i.e. (1)-isosceles, (2)-isosceles and maximally (3)-right or (3)-left i.e. (3)-collinear, with $N_3$ = 1/2 and $N_1$, $N_2$ varying (but such that the on-$\mathbb{S}^5$ condition $N_1 + N_2 + N_3 = 1$ holds).
+If one works instead in Gibbons--Pope type coordinates, the uniformity condition is $\phi = 0$, $\psi = 4\pi$, $\chi = \pi/4$ and $\beta$ free.
+I.e., in the H-coordinates case, freedom in the contents inhomogeneity i.e. size of subsystem 1 relative to the size of subsystem 2.
 On the other hand, in the K-coordinates case, $\beta$-free signifies freedom in how tall one makes the selected \{12, 3\} cluster's triangle.